Representation & Rights: Disability in History and the Arts (Spring 2021)

 Disability and Human Rights (Fall 2021, WI 2022)

-Disability is diversity, yet a manifestation of diversity that has too often been ignored and marginalized.
-To overcome such bias, people with disabilities confronted cultural stigma and rigid boundaries used to strip fundamental civil and human rights.
-Representation & Rights draws on the arts – in film, play, and written word – to examine this long struggle for social and political change, highlighting the stories of people with disabilities — advocates, artists, authors — who forged a pathway for inclusion.
+Disability is diversity, yet a manifestation of diversity that has often been ignored and marginalized.
+To overcome such bias, people with disabilities confronted cultural stigma and rigid boundaries used to deny their fundamental civil and human rights.
+Representation & Rights draws on the arts – in film, theatre, and the written word – to examine the struggle for social and political change, highlighting the stories of people with disabilities — advocates, artists, authors — who forged a pathway for inclusion.
 Course topics include: advocacy and protest, accessibility, racism and eugenics, the impact of war, institutionalization vs. independent living, and perspectives on the role of technology.
 This course is co-taught by Professors Matthew Herbst and Lisa Porter (Theatre & Dance).

 Professors Matthew Herbst and Lisa Porter previously co-taught a seminar on disability & Turkish history and took their class to Istanbul to volunteer with disability-related NGOs and schools: Türk Anneler Derneği Özel Eğitim ve Rehabilitasyon Merkezi in Florya, Özel Eğitim Merkezi in Yeşilköy, İTO Özel Eğitim Merkezi in Bağcılar, Istanbul University, and İnsan Toplum ve Teknoloji Derneği.